 - Check your pup’s mouth and airway.
 Examine your dog’s mouth to ensure the rawhide isn’t wedged in his throat or mouth.
 Sometimes, your pup will “cheek” a goodie he doesn’t want to share, be sure to thoroughly check out his entire mouth.
 This includes pulling your dog’s tongue forward so you can visualize his throat.

 - Remove debris and perform the doggie Heimlich if need be.
-If you can see the rawhide, try to remove it with your fingers.
+If you can see the rawhide, try to remove it with your fingers (while being careful not to push it further in or suffer a bite at the hands of your panicking pupper).
 If it’s still stuck, switch to the canine Heimlich maneuver by going behind your dog, wrapping your hands around his abdomen, and squeezing your clasped hands just below his rib cage, as you would if a human were choking.
 The pressure may help expel the lodged item.

 - Clean up the area.
 Always remove any uneaten rawhide pieces to prevent further consumption.
 You don’t want to compound the issue by allowing him to add more rawhide to his stomach.